 It happens.
-Finally, one of your tenants asks about an early termination of lease agreement.
+Finally, one of your tenants asks about the early termination of the lease agreement.
 Should you let your tenants out of their lease?

-Indeed, the lease agreement between landlord and tenant will provide protection to both parties.
-In the event of an early lease termination, it mostly protects the landlord.
+Indeed, the lease agreement between the landlord and the tenant will provide protection to both parties.
+In the event of early lease termination, it mostly protects the landlord.

-This landlords guide will provide you the insight how to handle said situation.
+This landlord guide will provide you the insight on how to handle the said situation.

 UNDERSTANDING WHY THE TENANT WANTS TO TERMINATE THEIR LEASE EARLY?

 There are many reasons why tenants want to terminate the lease agreement early.
 Personal or professional reasons.
 Or, the landlord breached the lease.
 Whatever the reason, the lease agreement and state Landlord-Tenant laws will dictate the proper procedures.

 Before we explain several common reasons for breaking a lease, understand this is a fluid situation.
 Every landlord needs to judge their own conditions and make the best decision.
 Both parties have the lease agreement as a safety net.
 That doesn’t mean landlords cannot show compassion and find a mutual solution.

 Military Deployment: Due to the nature of their job, active military is commonly renters.
 This active-duty personnel can be called for duty and shipped out of town.